rexTexTau/CodinGame2022SpringChallengeSolutio/README.md

 Sample raplay: https://www.codingame.com/replay/622584657

-To make weights to be comparable with each other, a simple normalization/mapping function is used, that maps values from interval (0; Infinity) to (0; 1) interval:
+To make weights to be comparable with each other, a simple normalization/mapping function is used, that maps values from `(0; Infinity)` interval to `(0; 1)` interval:

 ```
 double InfiniteScalarsToWeight(double moreIsBetter, double lessIsBetter) // max 1, min 0